chloehellberg/SuggestItToMe/README.md

   5) View or Edit:
       * Code Editor - Run the command `atom .` or `code .` to open the project in Atom or VisualStudio Code respectively for review and editing.
       * Text Editor - Open by double clicking on any of the files to open in a text editor.
-  6) In the project directory (tap-room), type `npm start` to run the application in development mode.
+  6) In the project directory (suggest-it-to-me), type `npm install` to download dependencies.
+After they install, type `npm start` to run the application in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Page will reload if you make edits.
 You will also see any lint errors in the console.

-  #### Download

-  1) Click 'Clone or download' to reveal the HTTPS url ending with .git and the 'Download ZIP' option.
-  2) Click 'Download ZIP' and extract the directory to whichever location suits you best.
-  3) Open by double clicking on any of the files to open in a text editor.